Data Resources

 The idea that Egyptian President Anwar Sadat came to Israel for an extremely dramatic visit in November 1977, and from then on it was a forgone conclusion that there would be peace between Israel and Egypt is of course wrong.
 The fact that the peace agreement between the two warring countries was signed only on 26th of March 1979, 35 years ago this week, hints that the negotiations were long, arduous and at times seemingly hopeless.

-The Israel State Archives (ISA) has been publishing the documentation of these negotiations for some time, here and here, for example.
-This week we published almost 70 new documents, some in English, from the final laps of the negotiations, between the run-up to the Camp David talks in summer 1978 to the agreement itself in spring 1979.
+The Israel State Archives (ISA) has been publishing the documentation of these negotiations for some time.
 Among the documents are notes written by Aharon Barak, in illegible Hebrew, when he was alone with President Carter and PM Begin in the room; not only have these notes never previously been published, but until last year no-one was ever able to decipher them.
 Before this publication Justice Barak deciphered them painstakingly for us, adding comment as he did so.

 ISRAEL NATIONAL ELECTION STUDIES (INES)

 The site incorporates the data of the Israel national election studies and additional relevant information about elections in Israel and in comparative perspective.
-As you surely know, election surveys in Israel have been carried out since 1969, and these data have been available to the scientific community in Israel and in the world since.
-The site includes a bibliography with publications relying on these data.
-If you have used these data in your work – or if you are familiar with other such publications missing from the list – we will be happy to update the bibliography accordingly.
+Election surveys in Israel have been carried out since 1969, and this data has been available to the scientific community in Israel and in the world since.

 DAILY ALERT ARCHIVES